 - Preheat oven to 400 degrees F.

-- For the risotto: In a medium oven-proof pot or Dutch oven with a light fitting lid, melt the butter over medium heat.
+- Start the risotto: In a medium oven-proof pot or Dutch oven with a light fitting lid, melt the butter over medium heat.
 Add the shallot and cook until starting to soften, about 2 minutes.
 Add the bell peppers and ½ tsp of salt and ¼ tsp of pepper.
 Cook, stirring occasionally, until peppers are soft, about 8 minutes.
 Add the garlic and cook until fragrant, about 1 minute.

 - Stir in the warm broth, increase heat to medium-high and bring to a rapid simmer.
 Immediately cover the pot with lid and transfer it to the oven.
-Bake, for 22-28* minutes, or until the rice is tender and the liquid is almost absorbed.
+Bake, for 22-28 minutes, or until the rice is tender and the liquid is almost absorbed.
+(SEE NOTES)

 - During the last 10 minutes of risotto cooking: Remove the shrimp from the refrigerator and transfer to a baking sheet or pan, in a single layer.
 Transfer shrimp to the oven with the risotto and bake for 5-7 minutes or until shrimp are pink and cooked through.
 Remove from oven and set aside.

-2. You will need to warm your vegetable or chicken broth (or stock) before using.
+- WARM broth: You will need to warm your vegetable or chicken broth (or stock) before using.
 It doesn’t need to be boiling, just lukewarm.
 You can warm the broth (or stock) in the microwave or on the stove top.
 Whichever method you prefer is fine!

-3. The recipe calls for 4 ounces of goat cheese.
+- Goat Cheese: The recipe calls for 4 ounces of goat cheese.
 You can use more or less depending on taste.
 I took half of my goat cheese (2 ounces) and stirred it into the risotto.
 I took the remaining (2 ounces) of goat cheese, sliced them into rounds and used it as a garnish on top of the risotto.
 You can simply crumble all the goat cheese, or slice it all into rounds.
 I always encourage you to make a recipe your own!